NeoAren/android-exercises/exercise-4-1/README.md

 Create an application with the following features:

 1. Complete the tutorial application by doing the steps in "Start another activity" (link below).
-2. Modify the app so that in the main activity instead of a message, it will ask the user for their name and age (x2 EditText) and in the display activity, it will show text "Hello XX, you are YY year old" (send XX and YY with values of name and age coming from the EditTexts in main activity as extras to display activity).
+2. Modify the app so that in the main activity instead of a message, it will ask the user for their name and age (x2 `EditText`) and in the display activity, it will show text "Hello XX, you are YY year old" (send XX and YY with values of name and age coming from the `EditText` fields in the main activity as extras to the display activity).

 **NB!** Remember to define the `public static final String KEY` used as Intent extra key.